-SSA offers a range of opportunities for students to learn about social welfare policy and practice internationally: in the classroom, certificate programs, seminars and workshop presentations, and through experiential learning opportunities abroad.
+SSA offers a range of opportunities for students to learn about social welfare policy and practice internationally: in the classroom, certificate programs, programs of study, seminars and workshop presentations, and through experiential learning opportunities abroad.
 SSA’s orientation to international social work is designed to provide students with the opportunity to think about social problems, social policy, and social work practice in a comparative cross-national perspective.
-Courses are integrated into the broader curriculum, providing all students with an opportunity to incorporate some international perspectives into their work locally; as well as providing students with an interest in working abroad or with immigrant and refugee populations at home, a foundation of knowledge to pursue these interests.
+Courses are integrated into the broader curriculum, providing all students with an opportunity to incorporate some international perspectives into their work locally.
+For students with an interest in working abroad or with immigrant and refugee populations at home, the Program of Study and Certificate Programs provide an opportunity to dig deeper and establish a foundation of knowledge and skills to pursue these interests.

 Certificate in Global Social Development Practice (GSDP)